realm/realm-inventory/README.md

 }
 ```

-The result of the use of the transaction list and the synthesis of the amount on hand using [Realm's aggregation functions](https://realm.io/docs/swift/latest/api/Classes/AnyRealmCollection.html#/s:FC10RealmSwift18AnyRealmCollection3sumuRd__S_11AddableTyperFT10ofPropertySS_qd__) enables multiple users to use an app like _Inventory_ and not worry about collisions or math errors.
+The result of the use of the transaction list and the synthesis of the amount on hand using [Realm's aggregation functions](https://realm.io/docs/swift/latest/api/Classes/AnyRealmCollection.html#/s:FC10RealmSwift18AnyRealmCollection3sumuRd__S_11AddableTyperFT10ofPropertySS_qd__) enables multiple users to use an app like _Inventory_ and not worry about collisions or math errors and is very efficient.

-Of course one can add any number of multi-user safe such operations.
+For this small demo app we've implemented just add/subtract from the product count, but of course one can add any number of multi-user safe such operations.
 The implementation file here includes a `quantitySold()` function and the prototypes for functions to determine quantities sold across date ranges as well.